Simon-Fontaine/spectra-auth/docs/API.md

 ## Additional Notes

-- **IP Address & User Agent:**
-  Many methods accept an optional `ipAddress` (and sometimes `userAgent`) parameter to improve rate limiting and logging accuracy.
+- **IP Address & User Agent:** Many methods accept an optional `ipAddress` and `userAgent` parameter to improve rate limiting and logging accuracy.
-- **Error Handling:**
-  Always check the `success` property and handle errors using the provided `message` and (optionally) the `code` field.
+- **Error Handling:** Always check the `success` property and handle errors using the provided `message` and (optionally) the `code` field.
-- **Security Considerations:**
-  Ensure all secrets and configurations are managed securely via environment variables, and verify that rate limiting and session policies are properly enforced in production.
+- **Security Considerations:** Ensure all secrets and configurations are managed securely via environment variables.
+Verify that rate limiting and session policies are properly enforced in production.
+Always set both session and CSRF cookies appropriately.
+Use the dedicated CSRF token endpoint to provide tokens to client-side frameworks.

-For further details or clarifications, please refer to the source code or open an issue on our [GitHub repository](https://github.com/Simon-Fontaine/aegis-auth).

----

-Happy coding!
+- **Cookie Handling:** This library provides helper functions in `src/cookies` (e.g., `createSessionCookie`, `clearSessionCookie`, `createCsrfCookie`, `clearCsrfCookie`, `getCsrfToken`, `getSessionToken`) to manage cookies securely.
+Use these functions to interact with cookies.
+You'll need to use a library like the `cookie` npm package to serialize the cookies for setting them in your responses (see the Usage Examples in the README).